guardrails-ai/valid_json/README.md

 # Description

-This validator ensures that a generated output is parseable as valid JSON..
+This validator ensures that a generated output is parseable as valid JSON.

 # Installation